Submission on the Abortion Legislation Bill

 In 2017 Saving Down’s highlighted their concerns around Jacinda Ardern’s pledge to change abortion laws and that this would introduce abortion through to birth for babies with disabilities.
 In response Jacinda Ardern made a commitment to not increase the time limit for disability-selective abortion.

-In response to the concerns raised by Saving Downs, Jacinda Ardern said
+In response to the concerns raised by Saving Downs, Jacinda Ardern said:

 “They have said till 40 weeks, which is wrong, which is wrong.
 We have time periods already set out in law, I’m not proposing changes to that.
 I’m proposing it comes out of the Crimes Act.”